The plan was unanimously approved by the Parks Advisory Board.

 The proposed Bancroft Action Plan shows the improved layout of the park, approved uses, physical locations of the amenities and flow of the Park.
 The plan is not meant to provide construction details, finishes, and programming of the Park.
 It is anticipated another community meeting will be held in the summer of 2017 to present specific details and finishes for additional public review and comment.

 If and when the proposed Bancroft Park Action Plan is approved by the Parks and Recreation Advisory Board, the implementation of Action Plan will occur as funding becomes available.
 It is anticipated the implementation will occur in two phases.
 Phase 1 will consist of the repair and enhancement of the Bandshell.
 This phase will likely occur beginning in the month of May, taking several weeks to complete.
 Repair and construction of the Bandshell will not create any additional impact to 2017 scheduled events in Bancroft.
 Phase 2 will consist of the remaining park improvements to include the new restroom building, new and enhanced activity plaza, ADA improvements and improved site fixtures.
-Phase 2 construction will most likely occur over the late fall and winter, to reduce conflicts with special events and the busy tourist season.
 Please note phasing and construction timeline are subject to change without notice.

 For additional questions or comments please email us at Ddeitemeyer@springsgov.com